 Documentation of the unusual circumstance must accompany the appeal.
 The student should also demonstrate that the unusual circumstance has been resolved.
 Do not discuss in your appeal your need for veterans' benefits as part of your rationale for reinstatement as it is assumed that any student filing an appeal is doing so based upon financial need.

-Access the suspension appeal form online or obtain a copy in the LLCC Veteran Affairs Office.
+Access the Financial Aid/Veterans Affairs Appeal Form online or obtain a copy in the LLCC Veteran Affairs Office.